 When it comes to filing a claim or lawsuit for nursing home abuse or neglect, the claimant may be able to name the nursing home itself, or specific employee doctors, nurses, nursing assistants, dietitians, and nursing home administrators.

 In addition to demonstrating negligence on the part of the nursing home, the claimant must also show that the injuries and damages resulted directly from the alleged abuse or neglect.
-Claimants may be able to recover compensation for all related medical bills, pain and suffering, lost quality of life, lost use of a body part, or future medical procedures.
+With the help of a seasoned nursing home abuse lawyer, Manchester claimants may be able to recover compensation for all related medical bills, pain and suffering, lost quality of life, lost use of a body part, or future medical procedures.

 Contact a Manchester Nursing Home Abuse Attorney